 You must immediately report to the Trustees if you recover from your disability and lose entitlement to Social Security benefits before you reach age 65.
-Your Disability Retirement Pension payments will stop once you are no longer disabled.
+Your Disability Retirement Pension payments will stop if you are no longer disabled prior to attaining Normal Retirement Age.